 When it comes to choosing a toilet paper, you'll be saddened to find out that the best for your bum is actually the worst when it comes to your household plumbing.
-Particularly if your home has a septic system or old pipes.
-Putting the wrong type of paper products into your plumbing is a bad idea – one that could cost a lot of money, in the long run.
+This is particularly true if your home has a septic system or old pipes.
+Putting the wrong type of paper products into your plumbing system can unfortunately cost a lot of money fixing toilet clogs in the long run.

-Just because a product is called "flushable" doesn't mean you should.
-Flushable wipes, used in lieu of toilet paper are especially a problem for plumbing systems.
-In fact, they are worse than the worst of plush toilet papers.
-They are the culprit behind many clogged toilets and water lines.
+Just because a product is called "flushable" doesn't mean you should flush it.
+Flushable wipes used in lieu of toilet paper are especially a problem for plumbing systems.
+In fact, they are worse than the plushest types of toilet papers.
+Flushable wipes are the culprit behind many clogged toilets and water lines.
 If you want to avoid plumbing headaches, avoid their use.
 (Or use them, but don't flush them.)

-Products that are deemed "septic-safe" are good for all plumbing systems.
-Often no-name brands make products that break down better and do less harm to plumbing systems.
+Products that are deemed septic safe are good for all plumbing systems.
+Often no-name brands make products that break down more quickly and do less harm to plumbing systems.
 Even big companies which offer deluxe toilet papers generally have lesser brands that are better for your plumbing.
 Look for lesser-ply products and products made with recycled materials.
 You will be able to identify a septic-safe product by the words "septic safe" on the packaging and the septic-safe seal of approval.

-Eco-friendly products made of 100 percent recycled fibers are not only better for your plumbing, they're better for the environment.
+Eco-friendly toilet paper products made of 100 percent recycled fibers are not only better for your plumbing, they're better for the environment.
 Toilet paper that is completely biodegradable is the best at dissolving and does the least harm to the environment and plumbing.
-It is also required at some RV parks and campsites.
+Recycled toilet paper is also required at some RV parks and campsites.